ncatlab/nlab-content/pages/2/3/2/0/232/content.md

 ## Definition

-Ordinarily enriched categories have been considered as _enriched over_ a [[monoidal category]].
+Ordinarily enriched categories have been considered as _enriched over_ or _enriched in_ a [[monoidal category]].
 This is discussed in the section

 * [Enrichment in a monoidal category](#InMonoidCat)